starship/starship/docs/config/README.md

 ## Kubernetes

-Displays the current [Kubernetes context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context) name and, if set, the namespace from the kubeconfig file.
+Displays the current [Kubernetes context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context) name and, if set, the namespace, user and cluster from the kubeconfig file.
-The namespace needs to be set in the kubeconfig file, this can be done via `kubectl config set-context starship-cluster --namespace astronaut`.
+The namespace needs to be set in the kubeconfig file, this can be done via `kubectl config set-context starship-context --namespace astronaut`.
+Similarly the user and cluster can be set with `kubectl config set-context starship-context --user starship-user` and `kubectl config set-context starship-context --cluster starship-cluster`.
 If the `$KUBECONFIG` env var is set the module will use that if not it will use the `~/.kube/config`.

 ::: tip